Last updated on February 15th, 2021

 A final observation.
 Basic fairness and common sense suggest that if a visa officer, within days of rendering a negative decision on an application that has been outstanding for many years, receives a document confirming information already before the officer that materially affects the result of the application, then he or she should exercise his or her discretion to reconsider the decision.
 Nothing is served by requiring an applicant to start the process over and again wait years for a result when the application and the evidence is fresh in the officer’s mind and where the applicant is not attempting to adduce new facts that had not been previously disclosed.

 In Ali v.
 Canada (Citizenship and Immigration Canada), 2013 FC 879, Justice Manson of the Federal Court has issued a decision similar to Marr.
-The decision can be read in its entirety here.

 In Naderika v.
 Canada (Citizenship and Immigration), 2015 FC 788, the Federal Court again addressed the issue of reconsideration.
 Importantly from a judicial review perspective, Justice Gascon noted that despite applicant’s counsel filing a judicial review application of only the initial decision, he would nonetheless review both CIC’s refusal of the initial decision and the subsequent decision as it would be contrary to the interests of justice to do so.

-CIC Policy on Reconsideration Requests
+IRCC Policy on Reconsideration Requests

 Applicants or their representatives often submit information after a refusal and request that an officer reconsider the decision.
 If an office receives a request to reconsider a decision, an officer must consider the request and decide whether or not to exercise their discretion to reconsider the previous decision.
 The legal doctrine of functus officio does not automatically bar reconsideration of final decisions (MCI v.
 Kurukkal, 2010 FCA 230).